MENTOR, LEARN, and INSPIRE

 Founder, Jewish Educator

-Erin began her career unknowingly at the age of Bat Mitzvah.
-Over the past 16 years, she has created and facilitated a variety of experiential multi-generational Jewish education initiatives.
-She privately tutors students for B’nei Mitzvah as well as adults.
-Erin is an active congregant at Congregation Shearith Israel in Atlanta where she can be found chanting Torah, Haftarah, and leading all parts of the Shabbat morning service.
+Erin began her career unknowingly at the age of Bat Mitzvah when she started tutoring other students.
+Since 2009, she has created and facilitated various experiential, multi-generational Jewish education initiatives.
+Most recently, Erin launched Chai Five, a peer leader model of Jewish Education.
+As an active congregant at Congregation Shearith Israel, she can be found chanting Torah, Haftarah, and leading all parts of the Shabbat morning service.

 Erin has a rich background in Jewish education and community building.
 She founded a Jewish supplemental learning group, enhancing both parents' and children's knowledge and enthusiasm for Jewish rituals and services while fostering positive Jewish identities.
 Additionally, Erin created and led the Journey to Adulthood (J2A) program for B’nei Mitzvah students and their parents, guiding families through a two-year series of monthly experiential seminars to explore the spiritual, creative, and transformative aspects of the B’nei Mitzvah experience.
 Furthermore, Erin developed and piloted the Jewish Kids Groups (JKG) Journey program, a precursor to the current JKG B’nei Mitzvah Program, focusing on Hebrew learning, Jewish values, community service, and building Jewish social networks.